karanchahal/karanchahal.github.io/_posts/2018-2-10-Word-Embeddings.md

-Word Vectors are a repreentation of words as a vector of numbers.
+Word Vectors are a reprentation of words as a vector of numbers.

 These word vectors once correctly learnt, exhibit very useful properties.